 How to Get to Reef Beach

-Street parking is available on Beatty St or Geddes St. From there you walk about 400 metres to Reef Beach via the Spit to Manly walking trail.
+Street parking is available on Beatty St or Geddes St. From there you walk about 400 metres to Reef Beach via a section of the Spit to Manly walking trail.

 More parking is available at Tania Park on Dobroyd Scenic Drive.
 The walk from there to the beach is a bit longer.